-On January 10, 2008, we entered into an employment agreement with David W. Brown pursuant to which Mr. Brown was hired as our President and Chief Executive Officer.
+Prior to the April 2011 employment agreement, in January 2008 we had entered into an employment agreement with Mr. Brown pursuant to which he was hired as our President and Chief Executive Officer.
 On December 15, 2009, we entered into an amendment agreement to that employment agreement.
-The term of the employment agreement, as amended, is through December 31, 2011.
-Set out below is a summary of the material terms of the employment agreement, as amended:
+Set forth below is a brief summary of this prior employment agreement.

 Base Salary.
-From December 1, 2009 through December 31, 2010, Mr. Brown's monthly salary is 1.5% of our total net sales for the prior month, subject to any minimum salary amount required by applicable state law.
+From December 1, 2009 through March 31, 2011, Mr. Brown's monthly salary was 1.5% of our total net sales for the prior month, subject to any minimum salary amount required by applicable state law.
 Under the original terms of his employment agreement, Mr. Brown's monthly salary was to be \$20,000 during those months.
-By no later than December 15, 2010, we and Mr. Brown will agree on his compensation program for calendar year 2011; provided, however, Mr. Brown's monthly base salary for calendar year 2011 will not be less than \$20,000 per month, which was his monthly base salary prior to the amendment.
+By no later than December 15, 2010, we and Mr. Brown were to agree on his compensation program for calendar year 2011; provided, however, Mr. Brown's monthly base salary for calendar year 2011 will not be less than \$20,000 per month, which was his monthly base salary prior to the amendment.

 Stock Options.
 Upon hiring, we granted Mr. Brown options to purchase up to an aggregate of 1,800,000 shares of our common stock.
-Of such 1,800,000 shares: (i) 150,000 shares fully vested upon grant and have an exercise price of \$0.23 per share; (ii) 450,000 shares vested from January 31, 2008 through December 31, 2008 and have an exercise price of \$0.23 per share; and (iii) 300,000 shares with an exercise price of \$0.30 per share were to vest if warrants to purchase our common stock were exercised on or before April 18, 2008.
+Of such 1,800,000 shares: (i) 150,000 shares fully vested upon grant and have an exercise price of \$0.23 per share; (ii) 450,000 shares vested from January 31, 2008 through December 31, 2008 and with an exercise price of \$0.23 per share; and (iii) 300,000 shares with an exercise price of \$0.30 per share were to vest if warrants to purchase our common stock were exercised on or before April 18, 2008.
 Of this latter 300,000 shares, 62,751 shares vested on April 18, 2008 and 237,249 shares terminated on April 18, 2008.

 In addition, 450,000 shares of the original option grant were to vest in monthly installments of 37,500 shares from January 31, 2009 through December 31, 2009 and have an exercise price of \$0.50 per share.
+The remaining

-The remaining 450,000 shares were to vest in monthly installments of 37,500 shares from January 31, 2010 through December 31, 2010 and have an exercise price of \$0.75 per share.
-In connection with the amendment agreement to his employment agreement, we agreed that all of the stock options would cease vesting until such time as we have generated positive cash flow from operations for a period of three consecutive months.
-Upon achievement of such milestone, all of Mr. Brown's option awards will resume vesting in accordance with their original vesting schedules and any portion of such awards which did not vest as a result of the tolled vesting will become vested and exercisable.
+450,000 shares were to vest in monthly installments of 37,500 shares from January 31, 2010 through December 31, 2010 and have an exercise price of \$0.75 per share.
+In connection with the December 2009 amendment agreement to this employment agreement, we agreed that all of the stock options would cease vesting until such time as we have generated positive cash flow from operations for a period of three consecutive months.
+Upon achievement of such milestone in April 2011, all of Mr. Brown's option awards resumed vesting in accordance with their original vesting schedules and any portion of such awards which did not vest as a result of the tolled vesting became vested and exercisable.

 Bonus.
-Mr. Brown is eligible to receive a discretionary an annual bonus of up to 75% of his base salary.
+Mr. Brown was eligible to receive a discretionary an annual bonus of up to 75% of his annual base salary.
 See "Compensation Elements-Bonuses," above for a discussion of factors taken into account in determining whether to award a bonus.